ercbk/nested-cross-validation-comparison/README.md

 ranging from 100 to 5000 observations.
 The mean absolute error will be calculated for each combination of repeat, data size, and method.

+Notes:

-I’m using a 4 core, 16 GB RAM machine.
+1. I’m using a 4 core, 16 GB RAM machine.
+2.  “parsnip” refers to scripts where both the Elastic Net and Ranger Random Forest model functions come from {parsnip}
+3.  “ranger” means the Random Forest model function that’s used is directly from the {ranger} package.
+4. In “sklearn”, the Random Forest model function comes for scikit-learn.
+5.  “ranger-kj” uses all the Kuhn-Johnson loop functions and the {ranger} Random Forest model function to execute Raschka’s method.

 Progress (duration in seconds)